Toronto Belt Line Railway: History

 The railway ceased on November 17, 1894, after 870 days of passenger service.
-The railway never made a profit.
-There were a number of reasons for this - the fare prices were too high at the time (5 cents per station, with every additional station adding 5 more cents, to a maximum fare of 25 cents), there was insufficient population and ridership, and the country was experiencing a financial depression in the 1890s.
-The success of the enterprise depended on the rapid development of suburban properties, and a monopoly of transportation service to the developing areas.
-The drive to develop these new communities was blunted by the depression of 1893, and it took longer to open up the new neighbourhoods than the developers had hoped.
+The railway had never made a profit.
+There were a number of reasons: the fare prices were too high at the time (5 cents per station to a maximum fare of 25 cents), there were insufficient population and ridership, and the country was experiencing a financial depression in the 1890s.
+The success of the enterprise depended on the rapid development of suburban properties and a monopoly of transportation service to the developing areas.
+The drive to develop the new communities was blunted by the depression of 1893, and it took longer to open up the new neighbourhoods than the developers had hoped.
 Also, electric streetcars of the Toronto Railway Company along with radial railways such as the Metropolitan Street Railway were providing more direct routes to downtown.

-Shortly after passenger trains stopped operating, parts of the Don Loop sat unused for several years.
+After passenger trains had stopped operating, parts of the Don Loop sat unused for several years.
 In 1906, the relatively short section in the Don Valley south of Winchester St. (across from Riverdale Park) was used as part of a new line by the Canadian Northern Railway connecting Toronto to Parry Sound.

-In 1910, the Grand Trunk Railway rebuilt the portion of the Don Loop between Fairbank Junction and Mount Pleasant Road for freight service.
-This was to support the delivery of fuel and building supplies by rail for use in residential areas neighbouring the eastern end of the spur.
-The tracks on the steep grade (4%) in the Moore Park Ravine were pulled up during World War I due to a shortage of iron.
+In 1910, the Grand Trunk Railway rebuilt the portion of the Don Loop between Fairbank Junction and Mount Pleasant Road for freight service to support the delivery of fuel and building supplies by rail for use in residential areas neighbouring the eastern end of the spur.
+The tracks on the steep grade (4%) in the Moore Park Ravine were pulled up during World War I because of a shortage of iron.

-A 1921 engineering report said that few sections of the Humber Loop had good track in place.
+A 1921 engineering report noted that few sections of the Humber Loop had good track in place.
 Wooden bridges had deteriorated.
-Adjacent home-owners had extended their back yards onto the right-of-way.
-There were municipal seizures due to defaulting on tax payments.
+Adjacent homeowners had extended their back yards onto the right-of-way.
+There were municipal seizures because of defaulting on tax payments.

 The Grand Trunk Railway went bankrupt in 1923 and became part of Canadian National Railways.
-The Belt Line was eventually sold on December 31, 1943, to Canadian National Railway (CNR) for $410,000 CAD.
-Three of the five 4-4-2T commuter tank locomotives specially built for the Belt Line were eventually used on the Thousand Islands Railway in Gananoque, Ontario.
+The Belt Line was eventually sold on December 31, 1943, to Canadian National Railway (CNR) for $410,000.
+Three of the five 4-4-2T commuter tank locomotives that had been built especially for the Belt Line were eventually used on the Thousand Islands Railway in Gananoque, Ontario.